5 Brilliant Organization Ideas to Steal From the Tidiest Closets

 Instagram is a treasure trove of impossibly tidy closets, but instead of feeling jealous of these orderly spaces, why not go ahead and steal their brilliant organization ideas for your own cluttered closet?
 Borrow the jewelry organizing hack from one and the pants hanging trick from another to build a custom closet that fits everything you own.
 To get started, we rounded up a few of our favorite closet organization ideas spotted on Instagram, plus where to buy them so you don't have to hunt through the Container Store.
 Add one or all five ideas to your closet to shave minutes off of your get-ready routine.

 Install a Wall-Hanging Wire Grid

 This closet created by the organizing pros at Practically Perfect is full of smart ideas to steal, but the one that's really catching our eye is the wall-hanging board that holds jewelry and accessories.
-The one pictured is part of the Elfa closet system, but you can also order a wall-hanging wire grid organizer, like this pretty gold one from World Market ($50, worldmarket.com).
-Add s-hooks to hold jewelry and use the baskets to stash scarves and other accessories.
+The one pictured is part of the Elfa closet system, which lets you customize your storage solution with baskets, shoe racks, and hooks.

 Add Shelf Dividers